 Launch a digital campaign is easy, I am even teaching universities and corporates how to do it, but getting results require tons of practice and constant tweaks.

 Shane founded EZGrowth Marketing, a digital advertising agency specializing in paid search and social, conversion rate optimization and tailored consulting for teams and individuals, in 2015.
 Since then, I have consulted with over 100 companies around the world.
 He started a career in traditional sales and marketing, but soon transitioned into the world of online marketing.
-He saw so many businesses being outmaneuvered by their competition, only because they didn't understand the nuances and strategies behind a successful online marketing campaign.
-Shane holds a Masters Degree in Marketing and Advertising, which has helped him to shape his agency and grow business portfolio.
-Since 2015, Shane helped both small, local boutiques and publicly traded enterprises increase their online sales through smarter online advertising campaigns.
+He saw so many businesses being outmaneuvered by their competition, only because they didn't understand the nuances and strategies behind a successful marketing campaign.
+Shane holds a Masters Degree in Marketing and Advertising and since 2015, Shane helped both small, local boutiques and publicly traded enterprises increase their sales through smarter advertising campaigns.
 I have managed ad campaigns spending anywhere from $2,000 / m to millions of dollars a year.
-Shane generated millions of dollars in revenue for my clients, spanning more than 75 unique industries.
+Shane generated millions of dollars in revenue for my clients, spanning 75+ unique industries.

 Google analytics.
-This is a must-have tool for running your eCommerce business. eCommerce grows on accurate data.
+This is a must-have tool for running your eCommerce business.
+Any brand grows on accurate data.
 Not many tools equals its importance.
-Accurate data can scale your eCommerce business and raise it to higher levels.
-On the contrary, inaccurate data can break your eCommerce business.
+Accurate data can scale your business and raise it to higher levels.
+On the contrary, inaccurate data can break your business.
 This can make a big difference between losing or gaining a customer.
 Every sale counts.